 Stadium: Estadio Azteca — hosting 5 matches including an opening group stage game.

 The Azteca is arguably the most storied football stadium on earth.
-Maradona's Hand of God goal.
+Maradona's Hand of God.
 Germany vs. Italy in 1970.
-Mexico City's football history is woven into the culture of a city of 22 million people.
-Even watching outside it is a pilgrimage.
+Mexico City's football history is woven into the life of a city of 22 million people.
+Just being outside it on a match day feels like a pilgrimage.

-Where to watch: The Zócalo (the main plaza in the historic centre) has hosted enormous public screenings before and is the most likely location for an official fan zone.
-For bar and restaurant culture, the Condesa and Roma neighborhoods are where Mexico City's creative class gathers — dozens of terraces, natural wine bars, and restaurants with screens for big matches.
-El Parnita in Roma Norte, Licorería Limantour (world-class cocktail bar), and the rooftop bars of Condesa DF and other boutique hotels all fill up fast on match days.
+Where to watch: The Zócalo, the main plaza in the historic centre, has hosted enormous public screenings before and is the most likely site for an official fan zone.
+For bar and restaurant culture, Condesa and Roma are where Mexico City's creative class hangs out.
+Dozens of terraces, natural wine bars, and restaurants put up screens for the big matches.
+El Parnita in Roma Norte, Licorería Limantour (a world-class cocktail bar), and the rooftop bars at Condesa DF and the other boutique hotels all fill up fast on match days.

 Between matches: Mexico City rewards slow exploration.
-The Frida Kahlo Museum in Coyoacán (book tickets far in advance), the murals of Diego Rivera at the Palacio Nacional, the Museo Tamayo, and the market at La Merced.
-Tacos at El Huequito in the historic centre at midnight after a match is a perfect ending to any day.
+The Frida Kahlo Museum in Coyoacán (book tickets far in advance), the Diego Rivera murals at the Palacio Nacional, the Museo Tamayo, the market at La Merced.
+Tacos at El Huequito in the historic centre at midnight after a match is a perfect way to end a day.

-Transport tip: The Metro is fast, cheap, and covers the city well — Line 3 runs through the Condesa/Roma corridor.
-Taxis and Uber/InDriver are very affordable by international standards.
-For the Azteca, the Metro Line 2 goes to CU station; match-day shuttles typically run from there.
+Transport tip: The Metro is fast, cheap, and covers the city well.
+Line 3 runs through the Condesa/Roma corridor.
+Taxis and Uber/InDriver are very cheap by international standards.
+For the Azteca, Metro Line 2 goes to CU station, and match-day shuttles typically run from there.

-Safety tip: Mexico City is a large, complex city.
-Stick to the Roma/Condesa/Polanco/Coyoacán corridor for nightlife, use ride-sharing apps rather than street hails, and be aware of your surroundings at crowded public events.
-The tourist-oriented neighborhoods are generally safe and well-policed during major events.
+Safety tip: Mexico City is large and complex.
+Stick to the Roma/Condesa/Polanco/Coyoacán corridor for nightlife, use ride-hailing apps instead of street hails, and pay attention at crowded events.
+The tourist-oriented neighbourhoods are generally safe and well-policed during major events.

 Stay: Roma Norte or La Condesa for the best food, atmosphere, and safety.
-Polanco for upscale hotels and proximity to Chapultepec Park.
-Historic Centre if you want to wake up beside the pyramids of Teotihuacán energy (book tours at 4am — seriously, go early).
+Polanco for upscale hotels and walking access to Chapultepec Park.
+Historic Centre if you want to wake up close to the energy of Teotihuacán day-trips (book those at 4am, seriously, go early).

 Guadalajara